 St. Anton is one of the best 5 resorts in Austria.
 It is one of the largest and most connected ski resorts.
 It takes pride in having snowy slopes stretching for 306 km and 200 km of challenging off-piste terrain for intermediates and experts.
-More to this, it has an excellent and efficient lift system coupled with an attractive town below with stylish and charming restaurants, chalets and hotels.
+Moreover, it has an excellent and efficient lift system coupled with an attractive town below with stylish and charming restaurants, chalets and hotels.

-At their high altitudes, the slopes are guaranteed of snow for more extended periods than most ski resorts.
+At their high altitudes, the slopes are guaranteed snow for extended periods than most ski resorts.
 The highest lift rises to 2811 m above sea level.
 Speaking of lifts, the resort has a total of 88 ski lifts.

 However, experts can still enjoy the 14.3 km of challenging runs.

-If you are out to have some bit of fun on the slopes, you’ll enjoy apres scene on the slopes.
+If you are out to have some bit of fun on the slopes, you’ll enjoy the apres scene on the slopes.
 It has a traditional feel to it.
 You can spend the afternoons dancing in some of the mountain restaurants.